 The Mayor shall appoint and may remove the -Human Resources Director.
-The Director shall have responsibility for administering the merit system provided for in this Charter, he or she shall initiate programs for the recruitment of the best available persons to fill vacant positions in the town service, for continued training and evaluation of the employees and officers, for employee relations generally, for assistance to department heads and the Mayor in dealing with organized employees, and for interpreting to the employees and potential employees the opportunities and terms of employment with the Town of East Hartford.
-The Director shall have a general responsibility for making employment with the town attractive to able people, productive and efficient, equitable in its relationships, fair in its opportunities, and personally satisfying.
-The Director shall, for these objectives, develop and propose to the Mayor, the Council, or both, from time to time changes in personnel policies.
-In addition to these duties and those following from Chapter VII, he or she may be assigned additional tasks by the Mayor or the Council.
+The Director shall have responsibility for administering the merit system provided for in this Charter, he or shethe Director shall initiate programs for (i) the recruitment of the best available persons to fill vacant positions in the town service, for continued training and evaluation of the employees and officers, for employee relations generally, for (ii) assistance to department heads and the Mayor in dealing with organized employees, and for (iii) interpreting to the employees and potential employees the opportunities and terms of employment with the Town of East Hartford.
+The Human Resources Director shall have a general responsibility for making employment with the town attractive to able people, productive and efficient, equitable in its relationships, fair in its opportunities, and personally satisfying.
+The Director shall, for these objectives, develop and propose to the Mayor, the Town Council, or both, from time to time changes in personnel policies.
+In addition to these duties and those following from Chapter VII, he or shethe Director may be assigned additional tasks by the Mayor or the Town Council.
 The Director shall appoint and remove subject to such rules and regulations as may be adopted pursuant to the merit provisions of Chapter VII of this Charter all assistants or employees in the office.
-The Director shall exercise his or hertheir powers and discharge his or hertheir duties under the supervision of the Mayor.
+The Director shall exercise his or herthe powers, and discharge his or herthe duties of the department under the supervision of the Mayor.